The 7 Best Free Online Fax Services I Tried in 2025

 - eFax Online Fax Services Review, Christy B.

 When I first looked into iFax, I wasn’t sure what to expect.
-The service offers a 7-day free trial, but the catch?
+The service offers a 7-day free trial, but there's a catch.
 You need to enter your credit card details upfront.
 That always makes me pause a bit.
 I prefer free trials that let me test things out before committing to a payment method.
 But since G2 reviews were mostly positive, I figured it was worth checking out.

 iFax